twstewart42/wheel-of-misfortune/README.md

 ## Testing
-One can use the included Dockerfile to test and/or host a local version of the game.
+One can use the included Dockerfile to test and/or host a local version of the game...or just open the index.html in your favorite browser (low tech testing)

 ```
 $ docker build -t wheel-of-misfortune-test .